Personalize your policy with benefits and riders

 Optional features, available for an additional charge, help you tailor your New Heights IUL policy to meet your specific needs

 Some life insurance policies offer long-term care (LTC) riders that work on a reimbursement basis and require you to submit bills and receipts to receive your LTC benefit.
 With these types of LTC riders, any expenses that don’t qualify under your benefit, will have to be paid out-of-pocket.

 The LTC Rider II offered in New Heights® IUL is a cash-indemnity benefit, which means that once your claim is approved, you can:

 Additional riders and benefits

-2 The Accelerated Death Benefit Rider and the Overloan Lapse Protection Rider are included with the policy.
+2 The Overloan Lapse Protection Rider II is included with the policy.
 There is no monthly deduction for the rider.
-However, there is a cost associated with this rider if and when either one is invoked.
+However, there is a cost associated with the rider if and when it is invoked.